 $ module add ‹pkg›-‹version›

-and verify that everything works as it should.
+And verify that everything works as it should.

-Contact us about the default version.
+Contact us regarding the default version.

 $ module add ‹pkg›

-Advanced module configuration
+More advanced module configuration

 setenv VARIABLE VALUE- overwriting a variable with a value

-unsetenv VARIABLE VALUE- cancellation of a variable
+unsetenv VARIABLE VALUE- deleting a variable

 conflict MODULE [MODULE ...] prereq MODULE [MODULE ...]